The iOS 12.4.1 update is a small maintenance release, but it could have a noticeable impact on your iPhone 7 or iPhone 7 Plus’ performance.

 If you install iOS 12.4.1 on your iPhone 7 or iPhone 7 Plus and can’t stand it, you can try downgrading to the previous version.
 That said, Apple has stopped signing on older versions of iOS 12 so those of you thinking about upgrading from iOS 12.3.1 and below need to approach iOS 12.4.1 with caution.

-In this guide to the iPhone 7 iOS 12.0.1 update we’ll help you make that decision.
-We’ve been testing the iPhone 7’s iOS 12.0.1 update looking at key areas like battery life, connectivity, and speed.
+In this guide to the iPhone 7 iOS 12.4.1 update we’ll help you make a decision.
+We’ve been testing the iPhone 7’s iOS 12.4.1 update looking at key areas like battery life, connectivity, and speed.
 We’ve also been monitoring feedback from other iPhone 7 and iPhone 7 Plus users.

-Let’s start with our initial impressions of the iPhone 7’s iOS 12.0.1 update and then take you through the other important things to know, right now, about the device’s version of iOS 12.
+Let’s start with our impressions of the iPhone 7 iOS 12.4.1 update and then we’ll take you through the other important things to know, right now, about the newest version of iOS 12.

-The good news is that iOS 12.0.1 still feels a lot faster than iOS 11 did on the iPhone 7.
-Animations and transitions are still crisp and opening apps doesn't feel as sluggish as it did on iOS 11.
+iOS 12.4.1 still feels a lot faster than iOS 11 did on the iPhone 7.
+Animations and transitions are crisp and apps still open a whole lot quicker than they did on the previous operating system.

 We haven't noticed any significant slowdown when using the keyboard or when pulling up our Notifications or Control Center.

-Even little things, like transitioning from a phone call back to the home screen, are faster with iOS 12 on board.
-It's system-wide.
+Even little things like transitioning from a phone call back to the home screen, are faster with iOS 12 on board.

-Battery life has been extremely stable and we haven't noticed any drops (or gains) during our short time with the software.
-Everything appears to be normal.
+Battery life is stable and we haven't noticed any weird drain during our time with the software.
+Battery life appears to be normal.